cyberintel-labs/insightsnexus/README.md

 You can find it here: https://github.com/sherlock-project/sherlock
 * Users must install feroxbuster to search for endpoints (place exe in main directory.)
 You can find it here: https://github.com/epi052/feroxbuster
+* Users must install ffuf to search for subdomains (place exe in main directory.)
+You can find it here: https://github.com/ffuf/ffuf

 # Starting the application
 To start the server open command prompt in the main directory and execute the following: